-This Just In: Bourbon Sweet Tea Hair Is the Most Ridiculously Southern Trend Ever—But It's Actually Stunning
+This "Bourbon Sweet Tea" Hair Color Is the Most Ridiculously Southern Trend Ever—But It's Actually Stunning

 Now when we heard there was a hair color trend inspired by this classic Southern sipper, we couldn't help but wonder: First came blackberry pie hair.
 Then came peach cobbler hair.
 Now…bourbon sweet tea hair?
 We get it, guys.
 The South's got some pretty cool stuff, but our heads are growing bigger by the second.

 This anything-but-boring hair color is all about embracing warm tones, from rich brown to caramel to honey.
 Imagine a glass of Southern sweet tea, perfectly brewed and iced down hard until it looks like the color of translucent honey.
 Bring in the molten amber color of Kentucky bourbon, and then blend those shades until you've got a swirl of brilliant brown color.
 That's bourbon sweet tea hair—you know, done by a hair stylist and not your Aunt Betsy with a cocktail shaker.